 So if you can’t find Nilla wafers where you live, you can substitute it with ladyfingers (Savoiardi biscuits).

 Can’t make banana pudding without bananas of course.
 You’ll need bananas in this recipe for both the custard, and for layering the dessert.
 Use bananas that are just ripe and still a little firm.
 If you use overripe bananas, they can get mushy in the banana pudding.
+You could use those to make banana cake or banana bread instead.

-How to make the Banana Pudding
+How to make Banana Pudding

 My homemade banana pudding recipe is certainly more involved than the Magnolia banana pudding.
 There are no shortcuts.
 But it’s absolutely worth your while, at least in my opinion.
 And maybe you will agree too! 🙂